Join us for a live Q&A on the early warning signs of dementia with Dr. Macie P. Smith on 4/15 at 12 PM PST.

 Please enter a valid zip

 Memory lapses happen to the best of us.
 After all, who hasn’t misplaced their keys at least a thousand times?
-So, it’s understandable that you might not notice when a loved one is starting to struggle with memory loss.
+So it’s understandable that you might not notice when a loved one is starting to struggle with memory loss.

-If you’re wondering if a move from assisted living to a memory care facility makes sense for your parent, read on.
+If you’re wondering if a move from assisted living to a memory care facility makes sense for your loved one, read on.
 In this article, we’ll outline the differences between memory care and assisted living.
 We’ll also provide information about signs that indicate when this type of change is warranted.
 Lastly, we’ll discuss memory care facility costs, so you can best prepare.

 What Is the Difference Between Memory Care and Assisted Living?